 - CRT is large and heavyweight.

 - CRT has a more powerful contrast ratio, which makes clear information in dark images more perceptible.
-Whereas CRT lacks to produce blazing white intensities in the liquid crystal displays(LCD).
+At the same time, CRT lacks to produce blazing white intensities in liquid crystal displays(LCD).

 Applications of CRT